-Relaunch of Hughan’s Diary – 30 Years On
+Relaunch of Hughan’s Diary – Over 30 Years On

-Follow along this year, as we discover Hughan’s deafness, in 1989 when he was 14 months old, we were told by one Specialist that he would never learn to hear or speak and would have to learn sign language to communicate; as his hearing loss was so profound and the most powerful hearing aids wouldn’t help him to hear.
+When we discovered our son Hughan’s deafness, in 1989 when he was 14 months old, we were told by one Specialist that he would never learn to hear or speak and would have to learn sign language to communicate; as his hearing loss was so profound and the most powerful hearing aids wouldn’t help him to hear.
 Finding information to deal with his deafness was challenging at the time, as there were no home computers with internet and google and mobile phones hadn’t been invented yet.
 At the time we were living in Gaborone in Botswana, where there were no Specialists or deaf community to get help and support from.
 Since then, we feel truly blessed by the journey we have been on to help him with his hearing and communication skills as he is now even able to hold a conversation on a phone, without using his lip-reading skills.
 Luckily, we had a chance encounter on a train heading from London to Cornwall in 1989 with Dr Elaine Saunders (who is an internationally recognised hearing scientist and audiologist) who told us about the pioneering work being done on the cochlear implant.
 Through our searching, we found and went to the Carel Du Toit Center in Cape Town, where Hughan followed the speech only program from 1990, having to travel to the Centre every 3 months for lessons.
 Hughan was the 10th child (34th person) to receive his cochlear implant at the age of 3 and a half.

 February 1990 is when the real work began and our ‘Diary’ started.
 This is when we were taught the top tips and embraced a new way to communicate with Hughan.
 It was only after reading through my diary notes that I realised what it was that gave us so much success with Hughan; who can now hold a conversation on a phone.